paulremo/NRPMHandbook/02_NRPMHandbook/home.md

 - Space applications
 - Methodology, methods and models

-### {term}`reliability prediction <Reliability prediction>`
+### Reliability prediction

 The term **{term}`reliability prediction <Reliability prediction>` (RP)** is here understood as the process, or outcome, of estimating (predicting) the reliability of a system or its components, i.e. the probability of success.
 In the more general context of {term}`RAMS` analyses, making use of qualitative and quantitative techniques, {term}`reliability prediction <Reliability prediction>` is restricted to providing quantitative estimates for the probability of success or failure.
 The focus of the methodology presented herein is on Reliability in this narrow sense.
-Specific .term}`requirement <Requirement>`s of Availability, Maintainability or Safety analyses have not been considered during the development of the methodology and are out of the handbook’s scope, even though the probabilistic methods provided may of course also be used to support these analyses.
+Specific{term}`requirements <Requirement>` of Availability, Maintainability or Safety analyses have not been considered during the development of the methodology and are out of the handbook’s scope, even though the probabilistic methods provided may of course also be used to support these analyses.

 ### Space Applications